Lumps and swellings in the testicles (balls) are not usually caused by anything serious, but you should always get them checked by a GP.

 - a change in the shape of your testicles

 - a change in the way your testicles feel

-- one testicle that's become bigger than the other
+- 1 testicle that has become bigger than the other

-- aching or discomfort in your testicles that doesn't go away
+- aching or discomfort in your testicles that does not go away

 Lumps in the testicles can be a sign of testicular cancer.
 This is easier to treat if it's found early.

 Immediate action required: Go to A&E if you get sudden, unbearable pain in your testicles or tummy

 This could be caused by your testicle becoming twisted, which needs to be treated in hospital as soon as possible.

 What happens at the GP appointment

 To find out what the cause of your lump or swelling is, the GP may: